Si-Donyi Festival

-The festival was first conceptualised in the year 1975 by Late Tatar Uli, who was the main pioneer in inception of Si-Donyi.
+The festival was first conceptualised in the year 1975 by Late Tatar Uli, who was the main pioneer in inception of Si-Donyi uyu.
 The other members who bore the responsibilities were Late Tadak Dulom and Popak Bage.
-The festival was celebrated in the same year under their guidance, and since then, the festival Si-donyi has been celebrated by the Tagin tribe.
+The festival was celebrated in the same year under their guidance, and since then, the festival Si-donyi uyu has been celebrated by the Tagin tribe.

 The first priest who led the ritual was Dubi Nogam.
 Further the name Si-Donyi was suggested by Shri.
 Bingsa Kodak.